netanelreese/netanelreese/README.md

 * Surviving the Masters of Computer Science program at the Georgia Institute of Technology
 * Writing papers on Psychopathy and Memory as it relates to Comp Sci and Cog Sci
 * Creating an open source American Tax Filing program because I hate turbotax
+* Create a new programming language inspired by C, Ada, and Rust to learn PL and Compiler theory

 ### Goals :trophy:
 * Find more goals